Vaping, smoking and gateway research: the SSA talks to Dr Jasmine Khouja

 “You’re right in that we can’t ethically conduct a randomised controlled trial where we randomise kids to either vape or not vape.
 But there are other causal inference methods like Mendelian randomisation and that involves using your genetics to randomise you to a group to say that you are genetically more likely to do something such as smoke.
 So, we just have to be a little bit more clever about the methods that we use and acknowledge that there are limitations to those methods but it’s something we should consider in the future.
 The problem at the moment is that we don’t have enough genetic information about how genes influence our e-cigarette use to be able to do that, but that kind of data is going to become available in the future so those are the areas that I’d be interested in looking at to explore how our genetics might help us answer these questions.”

 “We can also use things like negative control outcomes.
 So, these are things that should not be caused by your own smoking.
 So, if we look at genetic pre-disposition to smoking initiation and whether that predicts e-cigarette use, we kind of expect the two to be associated because someone might smoke and then start using e-cigarettes to quit smoking.
 With risk taking behaviours, however, that shouldn’t really be caused by you starting to smoke, becoming a smoker shouldn’t make you a more risky person.
-So, if we see that association, it raises suspicions that there’s something going on here which might not be a simple causal relationship [DOI: 10.1371/journal.pmed.1003555 – article not available at time of publishing].”
+So, if we see that association, it raises suspicions that there’s something going on here which might not be a simple causal relationship [DOI: 10.1371/journal.pmed.1003555 – article not available at time of publishing, link added 22.03.21].”

 “We can then take that a step further and look at whether being genetically likely to start smoking predicts whether you are likely to have externalising disorders in childhood, disorders linked to risk taking and impulsivity.
 At 7 years old you are unlikely to have smoked, so it can’t be that your genes made you start smoking and then smoking has led to you developing an externalising disorder that’s related to risk taking.
 It’s more likely that your genes are predicting that you are a risk taking type of person, and then you are more likely to smoke, to use e-cigarettes, to engage in all these different types of risk taking behaviours.
 So, we can use genetics and negative controls to get at this question in a slightly different kind of way.”